Quicr/laps/docs/peering.md

 Data forwarding is source routed in a similar fashion as described in [Segment Routing Architecture](https://www.rfc-editor.org/rfc/rfc8402.html).
 Data forwarding in MoQT is designed to support fan-out of one or more publishers to one or more subscribers.
-This is different from IP forwarding (point to point).
+This is different from IP forwarding (point to point) in terms of the stack size of labels.
 Building a stack of labels for all target nodes could grow into the thousands with a large number of subscribers spanning thousands of edge relays.
 This would not scale to send the set of node IDs in every datagram frame or even start of every QUIC stream, considering QUIC streams may change often due to group/subgroup changes.

 Unlike segment routing where it utilizes a stack of labels/sids, this protocol utilizes a **forwarding node set (FNS)** that **describes the set of subscriber edge relay node IDs that need to receive the data**.
 It does **not describe** the path that the data will traverse.

 FNS is exchanged via the peer session that will receive the data using the control stream via that same peer session.
 Utilizing the control bidir stream within the peer session ensures scope of the FNS to be within the peer session to support parallel peer sessions and control information based peering